Suppose you had 3 minutes of your local congressperson's time to share with them your message about climate change. What would you tell them?

 The equipment you will need depends on the application that you choose to build your presentation in.

 Minimally you will need a microphone to capture narration of your message.
-Mac computers have microphones already installed.
+Most computers have microphones already installed.
 Headsets with microphones are inexpensive and are good for using with a number of different applications.

 APPLICATIONS FOR BUILDING YOUR PRESENTATION